sigpwny/pwnybot/README.md

 GUILD_IDS=GUILD1
 ```

 Fill in the DISCORD_TOKEN with the token from the 'Bot' tab of the discord developer portal.
 Then, fill in the GUILD_IDS with a comma seperated list of each guild IDs you want the server running on.
+If you just have one, do `GUILD_IDS=xxxxxx`.

 Note that the bot is still partially functional without `CTFD_TOKEN` being defined.

-Additionally, make sure that `lib/config.py` has an accurate ID for the 'admin' role / other IDs are correct.
+Using a role with perms higher than the level you need, make sure that `lib/config.py` has an accurate admin role ID.
 Some commands may not work if this is set incorrectly.

 3. Startup docker with this command